CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

                               _ => clauses_init
 ```

-The `addErrorCase` function (one of the local definitions) traversed the list of
+The `addErrorCase` function, one of the local definitions, traversed the list of
 existing `case` clauses until it reached the final one, and then append a
 `MkCrash` clause.
 However, as you can see from the code above, there were no log
 messages being emitted when this was happening.
 Adding some logging involved
-dealing with `Core` (what the Idris compiler uses for state), which is always a
+dealing with `Core` (the type the Idris compiler uses for state), which is
-bit delicate: there is _a lot_ going on, lots of datatypes in scope, lots of
+always a bit delicate: there is _a lot_ going on, lots of datatypes in scope,
-compiler and/or functional programming specific language in use, and lots of
+lots of compiler and/or functional programming specific language in use, and
-functions which manipulate these things in various ways, but I managed to add a
+lots of functions which manipulate these things in various ways, but I managed
-new log topic: `compile.casetree.missing`.
+to add a new log topic: `compile.casetree.missing`.

 This initially seemed to do nothing, until I realised that I needed to put the
 `%logging` pragmas around the interface implementation itself and then recompile